 1. It improves customer retention by making it easier for them to find products in your store.

-2. Product recommendations increase the likelihood of purchasing a product, which increases merchant sales.
+2. Providing a personalized shopping experience through product recommendations increases the likelihood of purchasing a product, which increases merchant sales.

 3. Once the product recommendation is set up, the machine learns and responds in real time, always leaving room for optimization for a higher ROI and, as a result, increasing the customer lifetime value.